 "Architecturally complex forests develop over time if left to their own devices or managed lightly," explains Bill.
 "Old-growth hardwood forests have complex canopies with multiple layers of trees and shrubs, a patchwork of varying tree densities and gaps, an assortment of tree ages and sizes, and plenty of coarse woody debris or downed logs and standing dead trees."

-In study plots on the UVM Jericho Research Forest and on the west side of Mount Mansfield in Vermont, Bill, his colleagues, and local loggers experimented with techniques to mimic processes and characteristics of old-growth forests.
+In study plots on the UVM Jericho Research Forest and on the west side of Mount Mansfield in Vermont, Bill, his colleagues, and local loggers experimented with techniques to mimic processes and characteristics of old-growth forests, called structural complexity enhancement (SCE).
 They pushed trees over to add tip-up mounds and organic matter to the soil and provide habitat for wildlife and herbaceous plants, girdled trees to develop standing dead snags for cavity-nesting birds, and harvested deteriorating, small- and medium-sized trees to give large, healthy trees more growing space.
 To create small gaps and horizontal variation in stand structure, they used variable density marking, now widely practiced in the western U.S., to mark trees to be cut.

 In several plots, Bill's team harvested commercial timber with a modest profit and improved wildlife habitat for several indicator species, such as red-backed salamanders, ground beetles, and sensitive herbaceous plants, such as wild ginger and starflower.
 Bill stresses that his team is experimenting with additional tools for forest managers and landowners who can "mix and match" these new tools with other sustainable management approaches and more traditional silvicultural methods depending on owner objectives and economic constraints.